AAS WORKPLACE HARASSMENT AND DISCRIMINATION POLICY

 - Employees should exercise caution if they develop a friendship with a Client, and make very clear the terms of the relationship, as they might be misunderstood by the Client.
 The Studio strongly advises against pursuing additional interactions outside of official AAS engagements.

 - Employees should not pursue friendships outside the Workplace with a Client while they are presently enrolled in an AAS course.
-Nor can the Studio be held responsible for any mentorship offered outside of the scope of AAS enrolment, involvement or coaching
+Nor can the Studio be held responsible for any mentorship offered outside of the scope of AAS enrolment, involvement or coaching session.

 - If an Employee requires a 1:1 or private meeting with a Client for any reason, the Studio Manager should be made aware (in writing, via email) of both the meeting and the purpose it is required, and must take place in the studio or via AAS Formal Zoom Communication.